tds455/Capstone-Trivia/README.md

 Trivia is available at https://tshaw.me

+Trivia is self-hosted on an AWS EC2 instance running Ubuntu and Apache

 Note that site may change over time and the trivia app may not always be available.

 ## Installation and how to run